Servings : Makes 2 naans or 12 scones

 - 2 tbsp milk powder (optional, for added softness)

-- 2 tbsp milk (for brushing the tops of the bread before baking)
+- milk or egg wash (for brushing the tops of the bread before baking)

 - some butter (for brushing the bread after baking)